raymondwongso/carddeck/README.md

 ```

 ### Copy .env.sample to .env file
 Copy `.env.sample` file to `.env` file, change the value if needed.
+The default value provided is already working with docker compose setup.
 ```
 cp .env.sample .env
 ```